buefy/buefy/README.md

 Buefy is a lightweight library of responsive UI components for [Vue.js](https://vuejs.org/) based on [Bulma](http://bulma.io/) framework and design.

+It focus on simplicity and performance with no *over-animations*.

 ## Features

 * Keep your current Bulma theme / variables easily

 * Supports both [Material Design Icons](https://material.io/icons/) and [FontAwesome](http://fontawesome.io/)

-* Very lightweight with minimum internal dependencies
+* Very lightweight with none internal dependencies (only Vue & Bulma)

 * Semantic code output